The Magical Landings of the Artist Jean Calogero

 Prosecutor of the master Jean Calogero, Luigi Nicolosi followed his artistic activity, set up, together with his wife Patrizia Calogero (daughter of the Artist), the cultural association Archivio Jean Calogero, and organizes exhibitions, art fairs, meetings and conferences on the ‘Artist’s Work in Italy and abroad.

-INTERVIEWER | Elena COCUZZA, Research fellow of Transport Planning, DICAr, University of Catania
+INTERVIEWER | Elena COCUZZA, Research fellow of Transport Planning, DICAR, University of Catania

 INTERVIEWEE | Luigi NICOLOSI, Artistic Director, Jean Calogero Archive